konuamah/aegisalert/readme.md

 3. Commit your changes and push to the branch.
 4. Submit a pull request with a detailed description of your changes.

----

-## License
-AegisAlert is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-## Acknowledgments
-- Thanks to the Django and Svelte communities for their excellent documentation and support.
-- Special thanks to Mapbox for providing an intuitive mapping solution.
-- Shoutout to the creators of Celery and Redis for making asynchronous task processing a breeze.

----

-Feel free to reach out if you have any questions or suggestions!
-Happy coding! 🚀